 Continue sewing from that first seam you successfully conquered until you are close to the scary welt seam.

 Stop with the needle in the down position and lift the presser foot.
 Place the hump jumper under the foot at the rear of the foot.
 Because this is a super thick seam, we inserted the thicker side of the hump jumper.
-With the hump jumper in place, notice that the foot is now level and parallel to the bed of the machine.
+With the hump jumper in place, notice that the foot is now level and parallel to the bed of the machine while being in line with that welt seam.

 Stop, and with the needle down, raise the foot.
 Remove the hump jumper from the rear of the foot and re-position it under the front of the foot.
 Lower the foot.
 The foot should again be level and parallel to the bed of the machine.